solana-labs/solana/docs/src/developing/programming-model/runtime.md

 To prevent a program from abusing computation resources each instruction in a transaction is given a compute budget.
 The budget consists of computation units that are consumed as the program performs various operations and bounds that the program may not exceed.
 When the program consumes its entire budget or exceeds a bound then the runtime halts the program and returns an error.

+Note: The compute budget currently applies per-instruction but is moving toward a per-transaction model.
+For more information see [Transaction-wide Compute Budget](#transaction-wide-compute-buget).

 The following operations incur a compute cost: